UPcload/FitAnalytics-WebWidget-iOS/README.md

 **Step 3.** Now you can install the dependencies in your project by using `pod install` command.

-**Step 4.** Make Sure you always open **Xcode Workspace** instead of Xcode Project.
+**Step 4.** Make sure you always open **Xcode Workspace** instead of Xcode Project.
 You can do it by using **open YourApp.xcworkspace** command in terminal.

 ---

 ## Integration Procedure

-We're presuming the a simple app with a single main ViewController class.
+We're presuming a simple app with the single main ViewController class.

 Import the **FitAWebWidget.h** and the **FITAWebWidgetHandler.h** in your **ViewController.m**